About Neo4j Bloom

 Neo4j Bloom relies on the security features of the Neo4j database for users, roles, authentication and authorization.

 User authentication is managed by the Bloom client.
 In a web-hosted mode, Bloom asks you for your user credentials and in a Desktop-hosted mode, Bloom gets your user credentials from the Desktop.
 In either case, Bloom sends the credentials to be authenticated in the database layer.
 Neo4j Bloom can be configured to support all database authentication providers as described in Authentication providers, except for Kerberos.
-Kerberos based authentication and single sign-on is not currently supported by Bloom.

 Using the Bloom server, an administrator can configure which roles are authorized to use Bloom in their environment.
 The roles can be any combination of native and/or custom roles, including roles used for mapping to LDAP groups.
 A user must have at-least read access to a database in order to connect Bloom to it.